-When I started living in Islamabad for a while, I developed interest in truck art.
-Its bright enriched colors made me fall in love with it.
+When I started living in Islamabad for a while, I developed an interest in truck art.
+Its bright enriched colours made me fall in love with it.
 I kept looking at truck art on trucks, khussas, furniture, trays in detail.
 One day mama gifted me some paints and canvasses and there I was starting to paint again in 2015 in Islamabad.
-Initially I made the following two paintings:
+Initially, I made the following two paintings:

 “I paint the spirit and soul of what I see” – Brian Froud

 This truck art painting was also made in Islamabad in 2016

 When I made these paintings, I got an amazing response from my mom, sisters, grandparents, colleagues and fiancé.
 That’s when I was motivated to make some more.
 Soon thereafter, I got the news that my fiancé would be getting a job in Lahore.
 I then got excited to make some more pieces of art to decorate our first new room together as a couple.
 So I made the following pieces: